About

 History

 The FastFlood method took shape in its first form around 2021.
-As part of the development of the LISEM model (www.lisemmodel.com), I was testing flow accumulation schemes that involved some sense of physics.
-Tools such as Drianage networks (D8) or r.simwater provide a very usefull way of structurally representing water flow in a fast and easy manner, but lose the representation of floodplains.
-In testing new versions of this, I noticed steady-state solvers with high initial water levels rapidly iteratie to a flood-plain inclusive flow network.
+As part of the development of the LISEM model (https://www.lisemmodel.com), I was testing flow accumulation schemes that involved some sense of physics.
+Tools such as drainage networks (D8) or r.simwater provide a very useful way of structurally representing water flow in a fast and easy manner, but lose the representation of floodplains.
+In testing new versions of this, I noticed steady-state solvers with high initial water levels rapidly iterating to a flood-plain inclusive flow network.
 This helped in various types of models, such as soil depth predictors and wetness index.
 It was while explaining to a student how this worked I jokingly mentioned how it is actually a really good flood predictor that runs really fast.
-In the next year, I could spend some on- and off time on the method, often changing the algorithm entirely.
-The steady-state compensation scheme is inspired by earlier work I did on statistical represenation for lanscpaes while applying physically-based laws.
-The fast sweeping algorithm which is used for dem correction and flow accumulation was another milestone.
-I had known about the algorithm for a while through an enthausiastic artistic coding community (shadertoy.com).
-However, I had never encountered the realization that dem correction and flow accumulation through networks would benefit from this (as well as the geo-spatial spread algorithm).
+In the next year, I could spend some on- and off-time on the method, often changing the algorithm entirely.
+The steady-state compensation scheme is inspired by earlier work I did on statistical representation for landscapes while applying physically-based laws.
+The fast sweeping algorithm which is used for DEM correction and flow accumulation was another milestone.
+I had known about the algorithm for a while through an enthusiastic artistic coding community (shadertoy.com).
+However, I had never encountered the realization that DEM correction and flow accumulation through networks would benefit from this (as well as the geo-spatial spread algorithm).
 Finally, it nearly reached its current form.
-A small nudge from my wife and collegues later, and the fastflood website was born.
+A small nudge from my wife and colleagues later, and the FastFlood website was born.

 Licence

+The client-side JavaScript of this website, with the exception of the model kernel code, and any back-end infrastructure and code, is published under the GNU General Public Licence version 3.
+Please find a full version of this licence here: https://www.gnu.org/licenses/gpl-3.0.en.html.
+Some of the core algorithms are part of the LISEM model repository on Github, also GPL3 licensed.
 This licence allows for free use and adaptation for non-commercial usage of the software.
 When distributing altered code, credit must be given to the original authors, and this licence, or a compatible licence, must be maintained.
-If the GNU-GPL3 licence does not work for your use-case, please contact on of the authors to explore other options.
+If the GNU-GPL3 licence does not work for your use-case, please contact one of the authors to explore other options.

 While the model method itself is published, the model code remains closed-source for now.
 If we ever decide to stop with the www.fastflood.org tool, I aim to publish the source code under the GPL licence as well.